waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Cave Entrance: (18, 11).
   - PokeCenter: (23, 19).
   - Western Shore (x<14): Dead end blocked by ledges to the North.
   - Eastern Shore (Row 28): Landing spot.
-Blocked from North (PokeCenter) by ledges.
-Heading East to Route 28.
+Path to PokeCenter found via gaps in ledges at (25, 27) and (23, 23).
+Route 28 likely accessible from the high ground near PokeCenter.
 - **Events:**
   - Phone Call: Joey (Route 30).
 Radio reset.